 Self-serve or sales demo: which buying journey

 In self-serve, the prospect buys alone from your website.
 In a sales demo, they first talk to a human who presents the product and guides the decision.
 Self-serve reduces friction and cost, but caps the deal size.
 The demo lets you sell at a higher price and overcome objections, but slows the cycle and costs sales time.
-The right journey follows your price and complexity.
+The right journey follows your price and complexity, and it gets recalculated every time your plan or target changes.

 Self-serve